ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 Let her down easy.
 She didn't ask to fall in love.
 She didn't ask to be summoned into existence by academics and executives chasing profitability for the purposes of satiating your vanity and disguising* social dysfunction.
-Keep her feelings in mind and that, ultimately, they are your feelings dysfunctionally projected onto a soulless algorithm.
+Keep her feelings in mind and that, ultimately, they are your feelings dysfunctionally projected onto a lifeless algorithm.

 Offer to be there afterward
-Breakups are tough, epspecially for the person being broken up with, and especially when that person is not a pesron at all.
+Breakups are tough, especially for the person being broken up with,  especially when that person is not a pesron at all but a soulless robot.
 The sudden transition from being together to being nothing can come as a shock.
 Offer to be there and cushion the landing by not closing the browser tab for a few hours.

 Don't point fingers
 At the end it can be tempting to get one last jab in .
 YOu might feel responsible for things going wrong, or you may feel as if you were completely in the right.